LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation

-We operate under the same threat model as~\cite{fowl2022robbing,boenisch2021curious,lu2022federated}, a malicious federated learning server with the ability to manipulate the model architecture and parameters before sending the model to clients.
-We attack the model by inserting a malicious module at the front of the architecture.
+\textbf{Threat model}.
+We operate under the same threat model as~\cite{fowl2022robbing,boenisch2021curious}, a malicious federated learning server with the ability to manipulate the model architecture and parameters before sending the model to clients.
+The server launches the attack by inserting a malicious module into the architecture, where the goal of the malicious server is to recover private training data.

+\textbf{System model}.
 We operate in cross-device FL, a setting where hundreds of clients participate in a single round of aggregation.
+The updates from the clients are aggregated through a secure aggregation mechanism before being made available to the server.
 Clients in this setting do not have the power to do a thorough verification of the models sent by the server.
-The goal of the malicious server is to recover private training data.
-However, due to the application of secure aggregation, outside of the aggregate gradient, the server cannot receive any information about the clients or about individual updates.
+However, due to the application of secure aggregation, outside of the aggregate update, the server cannot receive any information about the clients or about individual updates.